Globus (band)

-Globus is a Santa Monica-based movie trailer music-inspired band consisting of a mix of producers, musicians, and vocalists.
+Globus is an American movie trailer music-inspired band consisting of a mix of producers, musicians, and vocalists.
 The band is led by composer and producer Yoav Goren.

 History

 Foundation

-Globus was founded as a result of increasing demand for Immediate Music to make their work available for a wider audience.
-The band's live world premiere took place in The Grand Hall, Wembley, London, on 26 July 2006 and their first album, Epicon, was released in August of that same year.
+Globus was founded as a result of increasing demand for Immediate Music to make their work available to a wider audience.
+The band's live world premiere took place in The Grand Hall, Wembley, London, on July 26, 2006 and their first album, Epicon, was released in August of that same year.
 Feeder's Mark Richardson is featured on drums with guest performances by vocalist Scott Ciscon.

 Later years

-In 2011 Globus released their second album, Break From This World, with Ciscon returning for some performances together with Dutch singer Anneke van Giesbergen.
+In 2011, Globus released their second album, Break From This World, with Ciscon returning for some performances together with Dutch singer Anneke van Giersbergen.
 The latter also actively participated in the album's development, helping write some of the lyrics for the song Mighty Rivers Run.

 In the following years, Globus' activity declined, as creative director Yoav Goren worked on other composing and producing projects.